section-engineering-education/engineering-education/content/articles/how-to-create-a-machine-learning-app-using-the-fastapi-and-deploying-it-to-kubernetes-cluster/index.md

 The file has two sections:

 1. Service - Acts as the load balancer.
-A load balancer is used to distribute different sets of tasks to the various available servers in the network in order to maximize the usage of the available resources.
+A load balancer is used to distribute different sets of tasks to the various available servers in the network to maximize the usage of the available resources.

 2. Deployment- This is the intended application that we want to deploy to the Kubernetes engine.
 The user will then send a request to the load balancer in the service, then the load balancer distributes the request by creating the number of replicas that were defined in the deployment.yaml file.
 Here, are using five replicas for scalability, hence there will be 5 instances of the application running at a time.

 When we have various replicas it creates redundancy so that if one instance fails, the others will continue running.

-The deployment.yaml file is connected to the Docker image created earlier, In the deployment.yaml file we specify the image name that was created earlier.
+The deployment. yaml file is connected to the Docker image created earlier, In the deployment. yaml file we specify the image name that was created earlier.

 ### Deployment of our application to Kubernetes cluster